 Quick Answer

 Demographic change refers to shifts in a population’s size, age structure, and composition driven by fertility, mortality, and migration.
-As of April 27, 2026, the global median age is projected to reach 36 years by 2050, up from 30 in 2020, placing mounting pressure on labor markets, pension systems, and public policy worldwide.
+The global median age is projected to reach 36 years by 2050, up from 30 in 2020, placing mounting pressure on labor markets, pension systems, and public policy worldwide.

 Key Takeaways